SaltwaterC/PasswordHash2/README.md

 openssl_random_pseudo_bytes() behind the scenes.
 You don't have to generate the salt by yourself.
 The hash method does all the heavy lifting.

-The following statements imply certain system requirements:
+The following statements imply certain system requirements.

+## System Requirements

-- PHP 5.3.0+
+ * PHP 5.3.0+
-- OpenSSL extension
+ * OpenSSL extension

 Since all the previous versions of PHP, including 5.2.0+, reached End Of Life status, you ought to upgrade your setup anyway, therefore the requirements